apache/zeppelin/docs/usage/interpreter/user_impersonation.md

 # Impersonation

-User impersonation enables to run zeppelin interpreter process as a web frontend user
+User impersonation enables to run zeppelin interpreter process as the login user

 ## Setup